nmwsharp/polyscope-docs/py/source/basics/program_options.md

     If true, polyscope will give warnings when any added values are `inf` or `NaN`.
 Most (but not quite all) floating-point buffers of data such as vertex positions, scalar/color/vector quantities, etc are checked.

     Default: `True`

+    Also, if you like the warnings but do not want them displayed with a dialog, you can disable the popup dialogs while retaining the check with:

+    ```python
+    ps.set_display_message_popups(False)
+    ```

 ??? func "`#!python set_SSAA_factor(n)`"